sylvain-hamel/json-file-db/readme.md

 Why?
 -------
-Good in the first spins of you project when you still don't need a real Db and just want to save docs to a file.
+Good in the first spins of your project when you still don't need a real Db and just want to save docs to a file.

 API